 In July, Stephen and I traveled Kyrgyzstan as part of #DiscoverKyrgyzstan campaign with Discover Kyrgyzstan.
 It seemed like an amazingly interesting country thanks to our good friend Stephen Lioy who is currently living and promoting the country with the tourism bureau.
-Stephen (of Unquote Travel) previously lived in Central Asia and traveled around Kyrgyzstan extensively, but I never had a chance to visit until now.
+Stephen (of Unquote Travel) previously lived in Central Asia and traveled around Kyrgyzstan extensively more than a decade ago, but I never had a chance to visit until now.
 Kyrgyzstan, the name I can finally spell without a typo after 12 days in the country, is a small landlocked country bordering China, Uzbekistan, Kazakhstan, and Tajikistan.
 The Kyrgyz Republic is a great introductory country to the region.
-Here are the reasons why we at Unquote Travel loved Kyrgyzstan so much (and are planning a tour!).
+Here are the reasons why we at Unquote Travel loved Kyrgyzstan so much and have planned a tour there:

 The nomad families and yurts

 Engaging with locals is always our favorite part of travel.
 In Kyrgyzstan, there was no shortage of that.
 Every day, we met nomad families for tea and lunch or sometimes just for kumis (fermented mare’s milk).
 We also slept in local families’ yurts most of the nights after a long day of hiking, horseback riding, or driving.
 And you know what, I love sleeping in yurts!
 It’s very comfortable and in-touch with nature.
 Getting my own private yurt at home is in the back of my mind…